top of page

 Burien Ordinance 789 (extending and modifying Ordinances 773 and 783) prohibits eviction of residential tenants for non-payment of rent or late fees until October 31, 2022, (the end of the state of emergency).

-Burien Ordinance 773 provides that any notice to pay or vacate must include the following language in bold, underlined, 12 point font: “You may not be evicted for rent that became due during the Governor’s State of Emergency if your lease lapsed or expired, or the rent was unpaid because of a substantial reduction in household income or a substantial increase in expenses related to the COVID-19 pandemic.
+Burien Ordinance 773 provides that any notice to pay or vacate based on non-payment of rent that came due prior to October 31, 2022, must include the following language in bold, underlined, 12 point font: “You may not be evicted for rent that became due during the Governor’s State of Emergency if your lease lapsed or expired, or the rent was unpaid because of a substantial reduction in household income or a substantial increase in expenses related to the COVID-19 pandemic.
 This does not relieve you of the obligation to pay back rent in the future.”

 The ordinance permanently prohibits